initpy/go-book/pointers.rst

 starting from the 105th byte to the 116th byte.

-The first byte's number of the space occupied by the variable is called its adress.
+The first byte's number of the space occupied by the variable is called its address.

-And we use the ``&`` operator to find out the adress of a given variable.
+And we use the ``&`` operator to find out the address of a given variable.

 .. code-block:: go
     :linenos: